-The word ‘Deosai’ means “The Land of Giants”.
-The Deosai National Park was established in 1993 with the aim to protect the endangered species nestled here from poachers and hunters.
+The word ‘Deosai’ means “The Land of Giants”, Deosai National Park was established in 1993 with the aim to protect the endangered species nestled here from poachers and hunters.
 As it is especially the natural habitat of the Himalayan Brown Bear.
-The park is spread over 3,000 square kilometres, encompassing hills, mountains, plains, plateaus, streams, rivers, and few lakes.
+The park is spread over 3,000 square kilometers, encompassing hills, mountains, plains, plateaus, streams, rivers, and a few lakes.
 It is covered with heavy snow during winters due to heavy snow.
+Deosai is also a popular destination for trekkers and mountaineers.

-Deosai is an easy go for 4×4 vehicle, it is surrounded by Astore Valley in the west, Gultari and Kharmang Valleys in the southeast, and Skardu Valley in the north.
-The best time to visit Deosai is during June and July, however, it is open for tourists until October.
-The park then becomes fully snow-covered for around half the year, from November to May.
+The best time to visit Deosai is during June and July, however, it is open for tourists till October.
+The park becomes fully snow-covered for around half the year, from November to May.
 It is the world’s second-highest plateau on Earth after the Chang Thang plateau in Tibet.
 Hence June-July months are best time to visit Deosai.

-Deosai National Park Update: Deosai has received its first snowfall of 2021 on October 10th, as it will be closed for tourists till June 2022.
+Deosai National Park Update: Deosai has received its first snowfall of 2021 on October 10th, and it will be closed for tourists till June 2022.

 There are two routes that could be used to reach Deosai Plains.
-The first and recommend one is to reach Deosai from Astore Valley.
+The first and most recommended one is to reach Deosai from Astore Valley.
 The second route is from Skardu.

 To reach Deosai via Astore valley you will head to Astore road on the Karakorum Highway.
-From there you will be going straight to Astore valley then the last stop would be a village named Chilam.
+From there you have to go straight to Astore valley till the last stop, it would be a village named Chilam.
 You can also make a stop at Astore Bazar and have a meal or buy goods, you can also stay at hotels in Astore.
 It is also advised to take eatables with you on Deosai Plains.

 The road condition from Astore to Deosai route is a doable job for small cars.
-The road has patches of newly constructed road, as well as damaged road from many regions.
-If you have 4×4 vehicle for Doesai Tour, then it will be a comfortable tour for you!
-There are risks for smaller vehicle, as you can not to Skardu via Deosai plains.
+The road has patches of newly constructed road, as well as damaged roads from many regions.
+If you have a 4×4 vehicle for Deosai Tour, then it will be a comfortable tour for you!
+There are risks for a smaller vehicle, as you can not to Skardu via Deosai plains.

-Deosai plains receive heavy snowfall throughout the year, it is common for Doesai to receive snowfall in mid-summer.
-The lakes including the famous Sheosar lake get frozen as well as snow-covered in Winter till mid of June.
-The snow starts to melt in July, and slowly Deosai plains begin to turn into lush green till November.
+Deosai plains receive heavy snowfall throughout the year, it is common for Deosai to receive snowfall in mid-summer.
+Lakes in Deosai including the famous Sheosar lake get frozen as well as snow-covered in Winter till mid of June.
+The snow starts to melt in June, and slowly Deosai plains begin to turn into lush green till July-August.
 The best time to camp in Deosai National Park is from July to November.